The Disposable Heroes of HiphoprisyFormed 1990. Disbanded 1993

 The Disposable Heroes of Hiphoprisy was an American hip-hop musical ensemble, active during the early 1990s.
 The band was formed in 1990 by Michael Franti (vocals, production, misc. instruments) and Rono Tse (drums, percussion, programming), who had worked together in The Beatnigs.
 They released two albums, the critically acclaimed Hypocrisy Is the Greatest Luxury in 1992, and Spare Ass Annie and Other Tales (with William S. Burroughs) in 1993.

 Their first live performance was on 23 August 1991 at the Kennel Club in San Francisco.

-The group was associated with contemporary bands by genre, including House of Pain and Pop Will Eat Itself.
+The group was associated with contemporary bands, including House of Pain and Pop Will Eat Itself.
 They also were somewhat reminiscent of Gil Scott-Heron due to the half-spoken vocal styles of Franti and the up-front political messages in the music.
 The Disposable Heroes played many concerts, sometimes opening the bill for more well-known acts such as U2 (on their landmark Zoo TV Tour), Rage Against the Machine, Nirvana and Arrested Development.
 Guitarist Charlie Hunter made his recording debut with the Disposable Heroes before earning fame in jazz.